Cyril Ngonge: Hellas Verona

 On 19 January 2023, Ngonge joined Serie A club Hellas Verona.
 He made his debut for the club that month in Serie A in a 1–1 draw against Udinese on 30 January 2023.
 He registered his first goal for the club in the following week, scoring a second-half equaliser in a 1–1 home draw against Lazio.

 Napoli

 Ngonge signed for fellow Italian club Napoli on 19 January 2024.
 He made his league debut for I Partenopei on 28 January 2024, in a 0–0 away draw against Lazio.

 Loan to Torino

 On 24 July 2025, Ngonge joined fellow Serie A club Torino on a one-year loan for €1 million, with the option of a permanent transfer.

+Loan to Espanyol

+On 31 January 2026, Ngonge moved on loan to Spanish club Espanyol, with an option to buy.

+Loan to Monza

+On 28 August 2026, Ngonge joined Serie A club Monza on a one-year loan with an option for purchase.

 International career

 Ngonge made his debut for the Belgium national team on 10 October 2024 in a UEFA Nations League game against Italy at Stadio Olimpico.
 He substituted Loïs Openda in the 87th minute of a 2–2 draw.